jax79sg/kubejob/multi-train/README.md

 Finally make sure your codes can run and train for at least an epoch to verify its working.

-A sample of a training code is found in [image_classification_single.py](https://raw.githubusercontent.com/jax79sg/kubejob/master/single-train/image_classification_single.py).
-The only change to this code to the original is such that the zipped datasets would be downloaded from S3 and then extracted for processing, after training, the model and results are saved in S3.
-Your situation could be different, please exercise your own considerations.
+A sample of a training code is found in _**[image_classification_multi.py](https://raw.githubusercontent.com/jax79sg/kubejob/master/multi-train/image_classification_multi.py)**_.
+The only change to this code to the original is such that the zipped datasets would be downloaded from S3 and then extracted for processing, after training, the model and results are saved in S3. _**Additionally, hyperparameters are received via argparse.**_ Your situation could be different, please exercise your own considerations.

 A temporary MINIO S3 server has been setup in the AI Platform, your training codes should pull and save the data there.
 The following extracts the related codes from the above example.
 This setups the helper codes and pulls the relevant parameters about the S3.
 The parameters are to be sent into the environment variables.
 You may also hard code the variables if that suits you, but i would encourage you to use either environment variables or argparse.